 Serving Suggestions: Enjoy with or without milk at any time of day

 £2.79 – £25.45

-Kandy was where tea was first planted in Sri Lanka.
-The plantations are located between 2,000 - 4,000 feet above sea level, covering Pussellawa and Matale sub districts.
+Kandy is where tea was first planted in Sri Lanka.
+The plantations are located between 2,000 – 4,000 feet above sea level, covering Pussellawa and Matale sub-districts.
 It is accessible only by steep mountain passes.
 The teas of the Kandy region are particularly flavoursome, although the higher grown they are then the less strong they are.
-The best teas from Kandy are produced during the height of the Sri Lankan summer from January - March.
+The best teas from Kandy are produced during the height of the Sri Lankan summer from January – March.
 We usually buy from estates in the Pussellawa.